consensus-shipyard/ipc-solidity-actors/src/README.md

 # IPC Diamond

 The IPC Solidity Actors are implemented using the Diamond pattern, but the current implementation is not compatible with [EIP-2535](https://eips.ethereum.org/EIPS/eip-2535) standard:
 At present, it is not possible to add new facets or update the existing ones.

 The current implementation can be classified as a `Single Cut Diamond`.
-A single cut diamond adds all functions to itself in its constructor function, but it does not allow adding, replacing, or removing functions later.
+A single-cut diamond adds all functions to itself in its constructor function, but it does not allow adding, replacing, or removing functions later.
 This means that all facets of the diamond will be added to it in the constructor of the diamond and upgrades will not be possible.

 ## Code Layout